What’s the first thing most SaaS founders do when they start searching for their first sales hire?

-They start by going to their network, their VCs, or even Google, usually to get advice on two big questions: “Who should my first sales hire be?” or “When should I make my first sales hire?”
+They start by going to their network, their VCs, or even Google, usually to get advice on two big questions: “Who should my first hire be?” or “When should I make my first hire?”

 The reality is, when you ask those kinds of open-ended questions, you’re going to get a lot of wrong answers.